CSLearning4U/StudentCSP/_sources/CSPAbilitySummary/examPost.rst

        :feedback_c: This would true if there was an odd numer of items in aList.
        :feedback_d: Since you are adding up an even number of odd numbers the answer will be even.
 Since all numbers are integers (don't have a decimal point) the answer won't have a decimal point either.

-       Given the following code segment, which of the below statements is true?
+       Given the following code segment, which of the below statements is the most true?

        ::